Women in Japan: Family life

+In Japan, managing household finances is an important role for women as wives and mothers.
+Japanese women differ significantly from Western society in that they are responsible for most of the household chores as well as managing the household finances.
+Generally, the wife receives all of her husband's income and gives him some money as a monthly allowance.
+When a woman is the mother, she is more likely to manage the household finances, and when she and her husband work together, she is less likely to manage the household finances.

+According to a 2012 BBC report, women manage 74% of household finances in Japan.
+According to a survey by Meiji Yasuda Life Insurance released in 2018, Japanese families are generally led by the wife.
+In 51.6% of couples, the wife is the leader of the household, and in 12.8% of couples, the husband is the leader.
+In only 4% of families was the husband the leader in childcare and education.

-The traditional role of women in Japan has been defined as "three submissions": young women submit to their fathers; married women submit to their husbands, and elderly women submit to their sons.
-Strains of this arrangement can be seen in contemporary Japan, where housewives are responsible for cooking, cleaning, child-rearing and support their husbands to work without any worries about family, as well as balancing the household's finances.
+The traditional role of women in Japan has been defined as "three submissions": young women submit to their fathers, married women submit to their husbands, and elderly women submit to their sons.
+Strains of this arrangement can be seen in contemporary Japan, where housewives are responsible for cooking, cleaning, and child-rearing and support their husbands so they can work without any worries about the family, as well as balancing the household's finances.
 Yet, as the number of dual-income households rises, women and men are sharing household chores, and research shows that this has led to increased satisfaction over households that divide labor in traditional ways.

 Families, prior to and during the Meiji restoration, relied on a patriarchal lineage of succession, with disobedience to the male head of the household punishable by expulsion from the family unit.
 Male heads of households with only daughters would adopt male heirs to succeed them, sometimes through arranged marriage to a daughter.
 Heads of households were responsible for house finances, but could delegate to another family member or retainer (employee).
 Women in these households were typically subject to arranged marriages at the behest of the household's patriarch, with more than half of all marriages in Japan being preemptively arranged until the 1960s.
 Married women marked themselves by blackening their teeth and shaving their eyebrows.

 After the Meiji period, the head of the household was required to approve of any marriage.
 Until 1908, it remained legal for husbands to murder wives for infidelity.

 As late as the 1930s, arranged marriages continued, and so-called "love matches" were thought to be rare and somewhat scandalous, especially for the husband, who would be thought "effeminate".

 The Post-War Constitution, however, codified women's right to choose their partners.
 Article 24 of Japan's Constitution states: